keybase/book-content/01-account/00-index.md

 The public key is uploaded to Keybase’s servers and is publicly available.
 The private key lives only on your device.
 This means that no one else can access your account—or anything shared through it—without having your device (not even Keybase).

 You can and should add more devices and paper keys to your account so you don’t lose access to it if you lose a device.
-A paper key is a long string of randomly generated words that’s linked to your account the same way a device is.
+A **paper key** is a long string of randomly-generated words that’s linked to your account the same way a device is.

 ![](/img/kb-three-devices.png)